twolodzko/tymwol.github.io/ml-checklist.md

 *[Lean Startup][lean] has introduced the idea of [minimum viable product (MVP)][mvp], the simplest solution that "does the job".
-Before building a full-blown machine learning model, first try the cheap and easy solution like rule-based system, decision tree, linear regression etc. This would help you with framing the problem, but also you can use it to gather initial feedback ("is this what you need?"), and it would serve a baseline, so that you can benchmark your model against it.
+Before building a full-blown machine learning model, first try the cheap and easy solution like rule-based system, decision tree, linear regression etc. This would help you with framing the problem, but also can be used to gather initial feedback ("is this what you need?"), and would serve a baseline, so that you can benchmark your model against it.
 Emmanuel Ameisen makes similar points in [his book][ml-powered], and [this blog post][solve-nlp], there's also a nice [talk about baselines][baselines].*

  * What is your baseline?
 How was the problem solved before (not necessary using machine learning)?
  Do you have access to metrics, that would enable you to compare current solution with the machine learning one?
- * Was this, or similar, problem solved using machine learning by anyone before?
+ * Was this, or similar, problem solved using machine learning by anyone before (literature)?
 What was the performance of those solutions?

 ## 4. Is the model ready for deployment?

 *At this stage the data science magic happens.
 Data scientists conduct exploratory data analysis, clean the data,